Claire Bishop

-Claire Bishop is a British art historian, critic, and Professor of Art History at The Graduate Center, CUNY, New York where she has taught since September 2008.
+Claire Bishop is a British art historian, critic, and Presidential Professor of Art History at CUNY Graduate Center, New York where she has taught since September 2008.
 Bishop is known as one of the central theorists of participation in visual art and performance.
 Her 2004 essay titled “Antagonism and Relational Aesthetics,” which was published in October, remains an influential critique of relational aesthetics.
-Bishop's books have been translated into over eighteen languages and she is a frequent contributor to art journals including Artforum and October.
+Bishop's books have been translated into twenty languages and she is a frequent contributor to the magazine Artforum and the journal October.

 Early life and education

 Bishop grew up on the Welsh border and attended Welshpool High School.
-She received a B.A. in art history from St John's College, Cambridge in 1994 and completed her MA and Ph.D in art history and theory at Essex University in 1996 and 2002 respectively.
+She received a Bachelor of Arts in art history from St John's College, Cambridge in 1994 and completed her MA and Ph.D in art history and theory at Essex University in 1996 and 2002 respectively.
 Bishop was a tutor in critical theory in the Curating Contemporary Art department at the Royal College of Art, London from 2001 to 2006, before becoming an associate professor in the department of Art History at the University of Warwick, Coventry from 2006 to 2008.

 Career

 Bishop's book Artificial Hells: Participatory Art and the Politics of Spectatorship (2012) is the first historical and theoretical overview of socially engaged participatory art, best known in the U.S. as "social practice."
 In it, Bishop follows the trajectory of twentieth-century art and examines key moments in the development of a participatory aesthetic.
 This Itinerary takes in Futurism and Dada; the Situationist International; Happenings in Eastern Europe, Argentina, and Paris; the 1970 Community Arts Movement; and the Artists Placement Group.
 It concludes with a discussion of long-term educational projects by contemporary artists such as Thomas Hirschhorn, Tania Bruguera, Pawel Althamer, and Paul Chan.
 Artificial Hells: Participatory Art and the Politics of Spectatorship was reviewed in a wide range of publications including Art in America, Art Journal, CAA Reviews, Art Review, Art Monthly, and TDR: The Drama Review.
 In 2013, Artificial Hells won the Frank Jewett Mather Prize for art criticism and the ASAP book prize.

 Bishop is also the author of the short book Radical Museology, or, What's Contemporary in Museums of Contemporary Art?
 (2013), with drawings by Dan Perjovschi, which has been translated into Romanian, Russian, Korean, Spanish, and Italian.
 Her current research looks at contemporary art and performance as a way to understand the changing impact of digital technology upon attention.
-Part of this research was published as 'Black Box, White Cube, Gray Zone: Dance Exhibitions and Audience Attention' TDR, Summer 2018.

-In 2020 she published a book of conversations with the Cuban artist Tania Bruguera.
+Part of this research was published as 'Black Box, White Cube, Gray Zone: Dance Exhibitions and Audience Attention' TDR, Summer 2018. nIn 2020 she published a book of conversations with the Cuban artist Tania Bruguera.
+In 2024, Bishop was awarded a Guggenheim Fellowship in Fine Arts Research.